-If you decided on a gas BBQ smoker or leaning towards one, then your next decision will be; go for propane or natural gas?
+If you decided one of the gas smoker or leaning towards one, then your next decision will be; go for propane or natural gas?
+Some of the best propane smokers are able to do both.

 We will also show you what we actually did and didn't like about natural gas and propane and highlight the true costs associated with both fuels.